Fair use policies are fairly common, but what does fair internet usage actually mean to you and your browsing and downloading habits?

-You may have noticed that even though your Internet Service Provider (ISP) offers “unlimited” downloads, this is generally subject to a “fair usage policy”.
-Despite the fact that a fair usage limit on something labelled "unlimited" is entirely antithetical, there are performance reasons behind this choice.
+Despite the fact that a fair usage limit on something labelled 'unlimited' is entirely antithetical, there are performance reasons behind providers' policies which may impact your internet usage.

-Fair usage policies limit the usage of one user over another at peak times, so that the performance is not affected for the rest of the group.
+Fair usage policies limit the usage of one user over another at peak times so that the performance is not affected for the rest of the group.
 Providers tend to group people according to usage, so people who download all the time are grouped together.

 These restrictions are imposed to ensure that the best quality of broadband is available to the maximum number of customers.
-So even though you have a 24Mb connection with unlimited downloads, your speed may be heavily limited at peak times.
+So even though you have a 24Mbps connection with unlimited downloads, your speed may be heavily limited at peak times.

 This is frustrating for a lot of people who have specifically bought high-speed packages because of their usage patterns.
 This kind of advertising is aimed at a heavy user and encourages people to get super speeds and unlimited allowances.

-Check with your ISP to see what your contention ratio is, and what they classify as fair usage.
+Check with your ISP to see what your contention ratio is and what they classify as fair usage.

 Generally, after a couple of months of really heavy use, ISPs will notify you if they feel that your usage is excessive.
-This notification will usually point you in the direction of their specific policy on “fair usage” and suggest that you refrain from uploading or downloading large files at peak times.
+This notification will usually point you in the direction of their specific policy on 'fair usage' and suggest that you refrain from uploading or downloading large files at peak times.

 What is fair?

 If you don't take heed of their warnings, your ISP will slow down the speed of your connection at peak times.
-In serious cases your ISP may terminate your internet connection.
+In serious cases, your ISP may terminate your internet connection.

 Be warned - unlimited is not quite unlimited.